We are using cookies to give a better service experience. By using our services you agree to use cookies. Read more

 How has it been spreading?

-Between 2022-2023, the goal is to reach 1000 participants (approx. 50-60 workshops).
-Goal for the next 2-3 years is to make the program permanent part of new Children's Cultural Centre Pyykkitupa's activities.
+Between 2022-2024,we have had over 1400 participants.
+The program permanent part of new Children's Cultural Centre Pyykkitupa's activities.
 Vision is to reach all target schools and daycares in city centre Hakunila and create a new empowering and attractive narrative for the area.

 If I want to try it, what should I do?